The App Life Cycle

 UIApplication object is the first object to receive the event and make the decision about what needs to be done.
 A touch event is usually dispatched to the main window object, which in turn dispatches it to the view in which the touch occurred.
 Other events might take slightly different paths through various app objects.

 Many types of events can be delivered in an iOS app.
 The most common ones are listed in Table 2-2.
 Many of these event types are delivered using the main run loop of your app, but some are not.
 Some events are sent to a delegate object or are passed to a block that you provide.
-For information about how to handle most types of events—including touch, remote control, motion, accelerometer, and gyroscopic events—see Event Handling Guide for UIKit Apps.
+For information about how to handle most types of events—including touch, remote control, motion, accelerometer, and gyroscopic events—see Event Handling Guide for iOS.

 The view object in which the event occurred